Self-Righteous Suffering (and Spiritual Arrogance) pt. 2

 When the topic of false pride was introduced, it finally resonated because I’d spent the last month being humbled.
 This allowed me to realize that my growth efforts did not promote me above the fundamental need of human connection.
 Also, I’d experienced the value of it.

-Self-righteous suffering occured when I chose suffering over entertaining solutions that didn’t fit into my scope of pre-approved remedies.
+The self-righteous suffering occurred when I chose suffering over entertaining solutions that didn’t fit into my scope of pre-approved remedies.
 Discomfort is inevitable, suffering is a choice.

 Spiritual arrogance happened when I allowed my spiritual standing to separate me from the whole.
 That’s actually the POLAR OPPOSITE of anything spiritual.
 Spirituality is oneness.